 Most of us dream of having a wonderful relationship and yet it seems that it is one of the hardest things to achieve.
 It is easy to look outward and blame our partners or feel unlucky in love.
-It is much harder to look at ourselves and see how we are contributing towards our failed relationships.
+It is much harder to look at ourselves and see how we are contributing to our failed relationships.
 It is, however, much more rewarding and beneficial.
 So is it time to figure out how you, often unknowingly, contribute towards your relationship distress?

 ‘If you behave in a manner that poisons your relationship, don’t be surprised when it dies.’